metasikander/www.BitcoinHivemind.com/_posts/2015-12-16-case-against-augur.md

-## The Augur Leadership Team Are Frauds
+## Part Two - The Augur Leadership Team Are Frauds

 My hat is off to the Augur marketing team...they've done a great job.